sfatkhutdinov/cs2_rl_agent/analysis_log/architecture/configuration_system.md

-# Configuration System and Bridge Mod Analysis
+# Configuration System

+*Last updated: March 13, 2025 19:50 - Updated title and removed references to bridge mod as it's no longer needed for vision-based implementation*

 ## Context
-This analysis examines the configuration management system and game integration mechanisms of the CS2 reinforcement learning agent.
-The configuration system is a critical component that controls agent behavior, training parameters, and environment settings, while the bridge mod facilitates communication between the RL agent and the Cities: Skylines 2 game.
+This analysis examines the configuration management system of the CS2 reinforcement learning agent.
+The configuration system is a critical component that controls agent behavior, training parameters, and environment settings.
 Understanding these components is essential for effective agent deployment, experimentation, and customization.

+> **Note**: Previous versions of this document included analysis of the bridge mod, which facilitated communication between the RL agent and the Cities: Skylines 2 game.
+As of March 13, 2025, the bridge_mod folder has been removed as the system now exclusively uses vision-based interfaces instead of direct game integration.

 ## Methodology
-To analyze the configuration system and bridge mod, we:
+To analyze the configuration system, we:
 1. Examined the configuration schema and parameter organization
 2. Analyzed the configuration loading and validation mechanisms
-3. Reviewed the bridge mod architecture and communication protocols
-4. Investigated the integration points between the agent and the game
+3. Investigated the integration points between the agent and the game
-5. Assessed the extensibility and customization capabilities
+4. Assessed the extensibility and customization capabilities
-6. Evaluated error handling and fallback mechanisms
+5. Evaluated error handling and fallback mechanisms

 ## Configuration System Architecture